On March 15, 2018, the DHSS syndromic surveillance system changed to a new version of the ESSENCE software.

 Syndromic surveillance is the use of non-traditional data sources in order to detect public health events earlier than possible with other methods (laboratory confirmed diagnosis, physician diagnosis).
 Examples of syndromic surveillance data include over-the-counter drug sales, laboratory report orders, and absenteeism rates.

 ESSENCE groups chief complaints from electronic ED data into ‘syndrome’ categories.
 This information is used to determine if the number of visits is greater than expected for that facility based on historical data and statistical analyses to conduct early event detection.
-Syndrome groups used are: botulism-like, fever, gastrointestinal, hemorrhagic illness, neurological, rash, respiratory, and shock/coma.
+Syndrome groups used are: botulism-like, exposure, fever, gastrointestinal, hemorrhagic illness, influenza-like illness, injury, neurological, rash, records of interest, respiratory, and shock/coma.

 ESSENCE can also be used for situational awareness during known health events by querying all ED visits for a particular syndrome or by keyword (such as carbon monoxide, animal bite, injury, etc.).